This article was updated in 2021.

 Section 116 of Canada’s Income Tax Act covers what non-residents must do when disposing of Taxable Canadian Property.
 This article explains tax law in Canada and possible estate planning issues as they relate to section 116.

-Application to the Estates Context
+Application to the estates context

 Often, an estate will both hold real estate and have beneficiaries living in the US.
 In this context a question arises whether a section 116 clearance certificate is required upon the sale of real estate by the estate and distribution of proceeds to a United States beneficiary.
 This article will argue that if certain conditions are met there is a defensible position that no clearance certificate is required.

-Overview of Section 116 Application
+Overview of Section 116 application

 Section 116 of the Income Tax Act (the ITA) sets out the reporting and withholding obligations for non-residents that dispose of Taxable Canadian Property (TCP).
 The purpose of this provision is to ensure that non-resident vendors do not shirk their Canadian tax obligations.
-The ITA provides that a purchaser must withhold a portion of the purchase price (either 25% or 50%) when a non-resident vendor disposes of TCP, unless a clearance certificate is issued.
+The ITA provides that a purchaser must withhold a portion of the purchase price (either 25 or 50 per cent) when a non-resident vendor disposes of TCP, unless a clearance certificate is issued.
 If the purchaser fails to withhold and a clearance certificate is not issued, the purchaser could be liable for the amount that should have been withheld.

 In many cases, it is not clear whether withholding is required.
 Generally, where it is uncertain that withholding is required, purchasers exercise caution and withhold.
 This cautious approach is burdensome as it usually takes a few months for the seller to obtain a clearance certificate.
 As a result, it would be of benefit to know with certainty whether withholding pursuant to section 116 is required.
 This article will examine a situation where a US resident beneficiary disposes of its capital interest in a Canadian resident trust (Trust) that held but does not presently hold TCP.